-355 Tectonics is a core theme of this course, and the various links between tectonic processes such as ocean basin opening, mountain building, subduction, sedimentary basin formation, as well as volcanism and magmatism (including rift- and mantle plume related events).
+Tectonics is a core theme of this course, and the various links between tectonic processes such as ocean basin opening and closure, mountain building, sedimentary basin formation, as well as magmatism (including rift- and mantle plume related).
 The link to climatic, oceanographic and biogeographic changes are mentioned throughout the lectures.
-Many of the students were already introduced to the concept of plate tectonics, nonetheless, this module includes a set of introductory and more advanced lectures.
-Following on from a refresher about plate tectonics at the global scale, Arctic-specific tectonics were then delivered by dividing into three time-periods (which could be presented either running forwards or backwards in time) the Cenozoic, Mesozoic, and Paleozoic.
-These three time periods cover the major Arctic tectonic events, including but not limited to North Atlantic and Eurasia Basin opening and Eurekan deformation (Cenozoic), Amerasia Basin opening and Pacific subduction (Mesozoic), and Ellesmerian deformation (Paleozoic).
+Many of the students will have been introduced to the concept of plate tectonics, nonetheless, this module includes a set of introductions and more advanced lectures.
+Following on from a refresher about plate tectonics, including on a global scale, Arctic-specific tectonics were then delivered by dividing into three time-periods (which could be presented either running forwards or backwards in time) including the Cenozoic, Mesozoic and Paleozoic.
+These three time periods cover the major tectonic events including but not limited to North Atlantic and Eurasia Basin opening and Eurekan deformation (Cenozoic), Amerasia Basin opening and Pacific subduction (Mesozoic), and Ellesmerian deformation (Paleozoic).
 These events were discussed in terms of their influence on the regional to local tectonic expressions and influence on sedimentation.

-In addition to theory-based lectures, several hands-on computer tutorials about viewing, analysing and modifying plate reconstructions were undertaken over 2-3 sessions.
-These tutorials are based on the 370 widely used and open-source plate tectonics software GPlates (https://www.gplates.org; Müller et al., 2018; Boyden et al., 2011) which was installed either directly on the students' personal laptops or on the desktop machines in the UNIS computer lab.
-In addition to the default files shipped with GPlates, the students were provided with an Arctic dataset bundle (Senger and Shephard, 2023) which included vector and raster data specific to the Arctic and published in peer-reviewed articles by the wider Arctic 375 community which could be easily loaded into GPlates.
-The data includes regional gravity and magnetics and derivatives (Saltus et al., 2011; Gaina et al., 2011), crustal thickness maps (Lebedeva-Ivanova et al., 2019), seismic tomography models (Schaeffer and Lebedev, 2013; Ritsema et al., 2011) and bathymetry (Jakobsson et al., 2012).
-The students were taught about the mathematical method to rotate rigid entities on a sphere, the Euler and finite rotations, how to view and display plate reconstructions and related 380 data including spreading rates and motion paths, how to change frames of reference (absolute and relative), import and export data and images, and make animations of tectonic motions through time.
+In addition to theory based lectures, several hands-on computer tutorials showing plate reconstructions were undertaken-over 2-3 sessions.
+These tutorials are based on the widely used and open-source plate tectonics software GPlates (Müller et al., 2018; Boyden et al., 2011) which was installed either directly on the students' personal laptops or on the desktop machines in the lab.
+In addition to the default files shipped with GPlates, the students were provided with an Arctic dataset bundle

+295 (Senger and Shephard, 2023) which included vector and raster data specific to the Arctic and published in peer-reviewed articles by the wider Arctic community.
+The data includes regional gravity and magnetics and derivatives (Saltus et al.,

+2011; Gaina et al., 2011), crustal thickness maps (Lebedeva-Ivanova et al., 2019), seismic tomography models (Schaeffer and Lebedev, 2013; Ritsema et al., 2011) and bathymetry (Jakobsson et al., 2012).
+The students were taught about Euler and finite rotations, how to view and display plate reconstructions and related data including spreading rates and motion paths, how to change frames of reference (absolute and relative), import and export data and images, and make animations of tectonic motions through time.

 Because plate tectonics is the surface manifestation of a convecting mantle, it is also relevant to explore the structure and evolution of the deeper Earth interior.
-It is also particularly relevant for the discussion of large-scale volcanism because their emplacements are linked to the arrival of deep-seated mantle plumes that rise throughout the mantle and erupt at the surface.
-Such major volcanic and large igneous provinces of the Arctic include Iceland, the Paleogene North Atlantic Igneous Province (NAIP), the Cretaceous High Arctic LIP (HALIP), and the Permian Siberian Traps LIP.
-In a set of at least two lectures the mantle is discussed from a perspective of what are the major features that contribute to its heterogeneities (including subducted slabs and plumes and core-mantle boundary features), what are the main geophysical methods and datasets allowing to identify these mantle structures (including gravity and the geoid, seismic tomography and numerical modelling and geochemistry), and what the potential role of mantle dynamics are in the enigmatic origins of the long-lived and pulsed HALIP.
-As part of this lecture, the community-based visualization website SubMachine (Hosseini et al., 2018) was shown to the students, who learned how to plot and analyse different seismic tomography models, both globally and specifically for the Arctic region.
+It is also particularly relevant for the discussion of large-scale volcanism because their

+- 305 emplacement are often tied to the arrival of deep-seated mantle plumes that rise throughout the mantle and erupt at the surface.
+Such major volcanic and large igneous provinces of the Arctic include Iceland, the Paleogene North Atlantic Igneous Province (NAIP), the Cretaceous High Arctic LIP (HALIP) and the Permian Siberian Traps.
+In a set of at least two lectures the mantle is discussed from a perspective of what are the major features (including subducted slabs and plumes and core-mantle boundary features), what are the main geophysical methods and datasets (including gravity and the geoid, - 310 seismic tomography and numerical modelling and geochemistry), and what the potential role of mantle dynamics are in the enigmatic origins of the long-lived and pulsed HALIP.
+As part of this lecture, the community-based visualization website SubMachine (Hosseini et al., 2018) was shown to the students, who learned how to plot and analyse different tomography models, both globally and specifically for the Arctic region.